Male Fertility Supplements & Tests

-Even if your sperm count is normal, there are steps you can take to improve your fertility.
+Even if your sperm count is normal, there are steps a male can take to improve their fertility.

 The first place to start is your diet.
 Eating plenty of protein, green leafy vegetables, and adding a selenium and zinc supplement will give emerging sperm cells the nutrients they need to develop.
 It is also important to maintain a healthy weight when trying to conceive, as this can improve sperm quality and increase production rates.